sustrik/libdill/tutorial-protocol.md

 Note how the socket, including the underlying socket, when the function fails.

-Compile and test and you are done with the tuorial.
+Adjust the test, compile and run.
+You are done with the tutorial.
 Have fun writing your own network protocols!